nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 4a.
-Both task list and event list are empty.

-  Use case ends.

 * 5a.
 The specified date is invalid or does not follow the required format.

     * 5a1.
 SOChedule shows an error message.